Skip to main content

 This is why automation and self-service options are a community manager’s best friend.
 Many of your communities are short-staffed.
 And the associates you have are doing the job of more than one person.
 Self-service and automation frees up their time.
 Plus, it prevents burnout because they aren’t performing the same menial tasks over and over again.

 Relying on technology isn’t short-changing your residents either.
 According to a Zendesk survey of their customers, 67% of consumers would rather use self-service channels than interact with a human.
-These on-demand services are convenient for both residents and community managers.
+Our 2024 Resident Experience Management Report shares a preference among renters for self-service options to manage aspects of their apartment living.
+This demonstrates a shift towards digital convenience that allows residents to handle tasks quickly and efficiently.
+These on-demand services are also convenient for both residents and community managers.

 Here are the best ways to use self-service in your community: